bok3948/GTSA/README.md

 ____________________________________________________________________________________________
 We evaluated the performance of our models on the COCO 2017 Detection & Instace Segmentation benchmark with mask-rcnn model.

-To fine-tuning ViT-Small with COCO dataset, first download mmdetection. and use configs, model of ours(in /dowstream/mmdet).
+To fine-tuning mask-rcnn with COCO dataset, first download mmdetection. and use configs, model of ours(in /dowstream/mmdet).
 The following code should run mmdetection dir.
 <pre>
  tools/dist_train.sh /your_path/GTSA/downstream/mmdet/my_configs/GTSA/CoCo_GTSA_mask_rcnn_vit_small_12_p16_1x_coco.py 8 --work-dir ./save